miciek/miciek.github.io/_posts/2015-10-10-sane-sharding-with-akka-cluster.md

 }
 {% endhighlight %}

-Initial setup (what we already have):
+Before we start implementation, I'd like to point out some assumptions:

-- the `Container` storage that can be queried,
+- we use simple `Container` objects with id only (persistence layer can be added later).
-- the `Junction` storage that can be queried,
+- we use simple `Junction` objects (same story),
-- the `whereShouldContainerGo` function which returns the decision for a `Container` on the passed as one of the parameters (aka *business logic*) - the call to this function takes 5-10 ms.
+- *business logic* is already defined in the `whereShouldContainerGo` function which returns the decision for a `Container` on the `Junction` passed as one of the parameters - the call to this function takes about 5-10 ms.

 We need to implement an HTTP Service which uses the business logic function.
-We will not focus on the functionality, but the performance and scalability.
-The only functional requirement is that for each junction, the decisions should be made sequentially in the order of scanned containers.
+We will not focus on the functionality (hence above assumptions), but the performance and scalability.
+The only functional requirement that matters is that for each junction the decisions should be made sequentially in the order of scanned containers.

+You can implement the same service and do the same performance analysis as you read the article by checking out [akka-sharding-example repository on GitHub](https://github.com/miciek/akka-sharding-example).
+Each step in this blog post has a corresponding [branch](https://github.com/miciek/akka-sharding-example/branches) in the repository to make your life easier.

 ## We will use Akka
 We will use plain Akka, no additional extensions, especially no clustering (yet).
 Just simple app running on one JVM.
 I want to show that even without thinking about scalability, it is still reasonably easy to add it later.
-We will be able to do this just because of the right choice now.
+We will be able to do this just because of the choice we are making now.

-## Step 1: Defining domain and internal API
+## Step 0: Defining domain and internal API
 Let's define what language our components (actors) will use to communicate and how our domain will be modeled.
 This can be easily represented using Scala case classes:

 {% highlight scala %}